noccer/lotto-simulator/README.md

 6. If there is a match, the output will show the number of draws it took to get the first match.

 7. You can change the numbers you want to match in the code and re-run the simulation by repeating steps 4 and 5.

-## Note

-As you run the simulation multiple times, the percentage of matches will be very close to the expected value of 1/903,681 (0.000111%) because it is the probability of getting a jackpot with 6 numbers out of 45.